 Jess Johns kept the Comets close at 36-29 with 11 of her team-high 21 points in the third quarter after falling behind 33-19 midway through.
 Johns also had 17 rebounds, three blocks and two steals, while Lucy Oetting added six points and four rebounds, and Madison Duhon chipped in four rebounds, two steals and a block.
 Helen Papoccia had two points and four rebounds, and Pyper TerBush finished with two points, four assists and two rebounds.

 Newman coach Sean Fowkes said the Comets’ youth and Princeton’s experience showed in the fourth quarter.

 “Princeton’s a really good team.
 They know how to press.
 They know how to get their hands in the passing lanes, and our inexperienced showed,” he said.
 “I give all the credit to Princeton.
 They’re a feisty team.
 It just shows the savviness of a veteran team.

 “They play hard.
 And we play hard, too.
 I bet that’s the hardest 20-point win they’ve had.”

 As emotional as it was for the seniors playing their last home game, Kepner had to get her team to refocus on the end prize with the postseason coming up next week.

 “There were some tears in the locker room.
 I had to remind them that we’re far from done,” she said.
 “They’re just a great group of kids and they play with their full heart all the time.”

-Princeton is the No. 2 seed in the Rockridge sub-sectional and await the winner of Saturday’s play-in game between No. 9 Bureau Valley at No. 6 IVC in the regional semifinals on Monday, Feb.
-13 at Bureau Valley.
+Princeton is the No. 2 seed in the Rockridge subsectional and await the winner of Saturday’s play-in game between No. 9 Bureau Valley at No. 6 IVC in the Bureau Valley Regional semifinals on Monday, Feb.
+13 at the Storm Cellar in Manlius.